deve-sh/InternsHub/README.md

 **Step 3** : Open `inc/config.php` using a text editor and replace the configuration variables with the values pertaining to your database and App Name of your choice.

-**Step 4** : If all the configuration is correct, then you should see all of your
+**Step 4** : If all the configuration is correct, then you should see the app in all its glory.

+**Note** : I had in mind the feature to have an `/install` route that would install the app itself but couldn't complete it due to time limitations.

+## Directory Structure

+The directory structure of the web app looks like :

+- **files/** : Contains all the files required for the visual point of the app.
+- **fragments/** : Contains all the portions of a webpage that are used over and over again.
+- **inc/** : Contains the configuration file for the web app without which the app won't work.
+- **js/** : Contains all the JavaScript required for the app.
+- **styles/** : Contains all the Styles required for the app, inline styles have not been used in order to minimize inconsistency of design.